In the Hands of the Prophets: Reception

 "In the Hands of the Prophets" first aired in broadcast syndication on June 20, 1993.
 It received Nielsen ratings of 8.8 million, placing it in fifth place in the timeslot.
 It was the least viewed episode of the first season during its initial broadcast.
 This rating was a slight decrease from the previous week's episode "Duet", which received a rating of 8.9 million.

 Several reviewers re-watched the episode after the end of the series.
 In 2012, Zack Handlen reviewed the episode for The A.V.
-Club, noting that while the episode wasn't subtle, it did "a good job expanding the show's world, and playing off of undercurrents and themes which have been built in throughout DS9's first season."
+Club, noting that while the episode was not subtle, it did "a good job expanding the show's world, and playing off of undercurrents and themes which have been built in throughout DS9's first season."
 He described Winn as the "most unsettling of enemies, a true believer whose faith doesn't prevent her from manipulation and deceit".
 Handlen described the character of Vedek Winn as "terrific" and was overall positive about the ensemble cast, saying "Avery Brooks has tremendous presence and a terrific voice" and "Nana Visitor is great as always."
 They suggest the episode "is essentially about the conflicts which arise between cultures even when everyone has the best of intentions."

 Reviewing the episode for TrekNation, Michelle Green wrote that the episode was "pretty fantastic" when she originally watched it.
 Upon re-watching it years later, she thought it had improved even further.
 Green described the episode as "a no-holds-barred story about the hypocrisy of religious leaders which seems less influenced by the Scopes Trial than by contemporary creationist politicians."
 She described Fletcher as one of her favourite actresses and thought that she portrayed Vedek Winn as the older sister of Nurse Ratched from One Flew Over the Cuckoo's Nest.

 Jamahl Epsicokhan of Jammer's Reviews, said that there was a great deal of plot to cover in the episode and that the strands came together successfully.
 He singled out Avery Brooks for praise, but thought that there was a number of stand-out performances by the cast.
 Epsicokhan gave the episode a score of 3.5/4 and thought that it demonstrated the direction that the series intended to go in.

 In 2013, Keith DeCandido for Tor.com gave the episode a rating of 7 out of 10, and praised the performance of Fletcher, calling her "deliciously evil".
 He thought that Anglim gave one of his better performances as Vedek Bareil and that the speech by Brooks to Fletcher at the end of the episode was particularly well done.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, along with "Emissary", "Past Prologue", "Vortex", "Battle Lines", and "Duet" from the first season.
 In 2020, io9 listed this as one of the "must-watch" episodes of the series.